-From the beginning, these presidios were under constant attack from hostile Apache Indians and were unable to adequately protect themselves much less build and protect any surrounding missions.
+From the beginning, these presidios were under constant attack from hostile Apache Indians and could not adequately protect themselves, much less build and protect any surrounding missions.
 On July 7, 1776, the First Battle of Terrenate commenced along the San Pedro River near the fort.
 More than half of the 56 men in the garrison died, along with their commander.

 The Presidio was never completed to specifications due to the attacks by the Apache, administrative greed, corruption, and poor morale.
 The failure of the Presidio was due to numerous problems such as poor crops, supply problems, raids on the horse herds, surprise attacks on the mule trains, and the continuous attacks by Apache directly on the fortress.
 These contributed to the abandonment of the garrison in 1780.

 The last commander of the Presidio of Santa Cruz summarized the reasons for abandoning that post: